Dasyud/dasyud.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Research Fellow at [Microsoft Research, India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) in Bangalore, India, and work as a member of the [M365 Research](https://www.microsoft.com/en-us/research/group/systems-innovation/) team.
+I am a Research Fellow at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) in Bangalore, India, and work as a member of the [M365 Research](https://www.microsoft.com/en-us/research/group/systems-innovation/) team.

 I employ reinforcement learning (RL) for complex sequential decision making problems in various systems, such as Microsoft Teams (RTC) and Azure, and solve the research challenges involved.